kocklucx/GLOSS-VA/README.md

 A minimal working example on simulated data is given in minimal_working_example.py.
 This is a simple example to understand how GLOSS-VB can be applied to new model specifications.

 ## Reproduction of results from the paper
 To reproduce the experiments from the paper you need to run the MCMC sampling first and then the respective .py file.
+The code is tested with Python 3.12.2.

   a) sixcities reproduces the logistic mixed model example